iftikharuddin/security-course/DeFi/Curvance.md

     - Collateral caps ensure on-chain liquidity and mitigate risks.
     - Whitelisting allows users to enable assets as collateral and earn optimized yield.

+## Oracles
+- Curvance will utilize a Dual Oracle system to increase protocol security.
+The oracles used will vary between Chainlink, Curve, UniV3, API3, Redstone, and more.